What Makes a Game High-rated? Towards Factors of Video Game Success

+The \textbf{problems types} consist in a list of 20 items \cite{politowski20}, grouped in three categories (production, management, and business).

-We analyzed the ``What went right'' (WWR) section of the PMs for each one of the high-rated projects projects, collecting quotes that better summarized the strongest points described by the authors.
+We analyzed the ``What went right'' (WWR) and ``What went wrong'' (WWW) section of the PMs of each of the high-rated games, collecting quotes that best summarised the strongest points described by the authors.

-After gathering these excerpts, we related them with the problems types they described.
-These problem types were the same ones defined by \cite{politowski20} for the dataset, and we assigned multiple problems by excerpt based on what most closely related to the postmortem author's description.
+After gathering these quotes, we related them with the problems types that they described.
+We assigned multiple problems by postmortem quote based on what was most closely related to the authors' descriptions.

-For postmortems that do not have a clear division between ``What went right'' and ``What went wrong'', we have considered the entire text but only collected quotes that described factors that described solutions or factors for success and not problems.
+For postmortems that did not have a clear division between ``What went right'' and ``What went wrong'', we considered the entire text but only collected quotes that described factors that described solutions or factors for success, not problems.